 The Board believes in providing opportunities for students to participate in extracurricular activities that can help enrich the student's educational experience.
 At the same time, the Board believes that a student's participation in extracurricular activities cannot come at the expense of his/her classroom academic achievement.
-Interruptions of instructional time in the classroom are to be minimal and absences from class to participate in extracurricular activities shall not exceed one per week per extracurricular activity (tournaments excepted)2.
-Additionally, a student's participation in, and the District's operation of, extracurricular activities shall be subject to the following policy.
+Interruptions of instructional time in the classroom are to be minimal and absences from class to participate in extracurricular activities shall not exceed one per week per extracurricular activity (tournaments or other similar events excepted with approval of the Principal.
 All students are eligible for extracurricular activities unless specifically denied eligibility on the basis of criteria outlined in this policy.